How Lying to a Cop Helped Me Be a Better Christian

 I have striven to follow this rule, and it has cost me dearly.
 Notwithstanding I’ve been in three accidents, one of which I could have been turned into mountain mush, I have never faltered in my belief that speeding is my right as a driver.
-Also, following too closely, texting while driving, and stalking drivers who cut me off.
+Maybe I should talk to a personal injury lawyer about those, my friend did and received some useful legal advice Also, following too closely, texting while driving, and stalking drivers who cut me off.
 What the heck?
 It’s only money, right?

 As I was driving home from Rexburg the other day, I was following the tried-and-true rule of my Dad – a solid 10 miles over the speed limit.
 Perhaps a few more, but hey.
 Who’s counting?

 So, I see the white of his hood before he sees me.
 I catch the brakes to fool him into thinking that I am a “responsible driver.”
 Totally normal stuff.
 Then, I see a huge semi truck and get into the lane so the semi is between me and the cop.
 I grab the gas and run.

 I’ve never done this before.
 But, I’m barely even thinking.
 Basically, there is a rabbit in my brain just telling me that I need to get somewhere and hide.
 If the cop can’t see me, he can’t pull me over.
 I don’t know if I have enough money for rent, much less a $400 ticket.
 I spot an exit and speed down, one eye over my shoulder to see if I’ve lost him.

 This has somehow escalated into a 1920’s gangster car chase scenario.
 I’m Bonnie and I’ve got an adorable 6-year-old Clyde drawing mermaids in the back seat.
 Totally insane.